github/rest-api-docs-md/repos/{owner}/{repo}/commits/{ref}/statuses/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Users with pull access in a repository can view commit statuses for a given ref.
+The ref can be a SHA, a branch name, or a tag name.
+Statuses are returned in reverse chronological order.
+The first status in the list will be the latest one.

+This resource is also available via a legacy route: `GET /repos/:owner/:repo/statuses/:ref`.